By Anna Gay on | No Comments

 You can also get inspiration from places other than photography by allowing your personal interests to intersect with your photography.
-For example – I am interested in local and state history, so when I was new to photography, I spent a lot of time photographing historic locations here in my home state (Georgia).
+For example – I have an interest in local and state history, so when I was new to photography, I spent a lot of time photographing historic locations here in my home state (Georgia).

 A common mistake new photographers often make is sinking a lot of money into equipment that they never end up using.
 I’ve done it, my friends have done it, and it’s all very (financially) unfortunate.
 Stick with your camera in the beginning, and then acquire equipment slowly over time once you know exactly what you need and how often you will be using it.

 In the same vein as purchasing equipment, you can also rent photo equipment.
 This is a great way to test the waters on equipment before you invest.
-Aperturent is my favorite rental service.
+Aperturent is my favorite camera rental service.
 Their inventory has everything I need, their prices are perfect, and their staff members are some of the best in the business.
 I wouldn’t rent anywhere else, to be honest!

 Be sure to check your local library, too.
 You will be surprised by the amount of up-to-date photography how-to books you’ll find in the library, and the library is also a wonderful place to find photo books (art books, as opposed to how-to books) that will inspire you through imagery.